luigiselmi/algorithms/README.md

 Polynomial times do not scale, let alone exponential times, so our goal is to discover algorithms that solve our problems in less than polynomial time.
 A first example of the relevance of the performances of an algorithm to being able to solve problems in the real world is union-find or finding whether two nodes in a graph are connected.
-This abstract problem arises in many applications, one of them is percolation in which the goal is to determine a threshold for the number of open sites in a system to percolate.
-The Java code for the [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php) is in the percolation folder.
+This abstract problem arises in many applications, one of them is percolation, [this week assignment](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php), in which the goal is to determine a threshold for the number of open sites in a system to percolate.
+The Java code for the assignment is in the percolation folder.
 You can execute the code using Maven

 ```